WPCD-Workflows/documentation/source/old/world/public/xml/world_itm_publications.rst

     Cyclotron Emission and Electron Cyclotron Resonance Heating (Deurne, The Netherlands, 7 - 11 May 2012).
-7. KONZ, C., et al, First physics applications of the Integrated Tokamak Modelling (ITM-TF) tools to the MHD stability analysis of experimental data and ITER scenarios, O2.103, 38th EPS Conference on Plasma Physics, Strasbourg 2011.
+7. KONZ, C., et al, First physics applications of the Integrated Tokamak Modelling (EU-IM-TF) tools to the MHD stability analysis of experimental data and ITER scenarios, O2.103, 38th EPS Conference on Plasma Physics, Strasbourg 2011.
 In Europhysics Conference Abstracts Vol. 35G, ISBN 2-914771-68-1.